 Your memory is divided into two main categories – long term and short term (also known as working memory).
 Your short-term memory allows you to remember things like a person’s name or phone number.
 If you’re a facts and figures kind of person, your working memory holds three to nine pieces of information (words, digits, etc.) for roughly up to twenty seconds.
 If you don’t transfer that information over to your long- term memory (or write it down), you’re going to forget it.

-Recent research revealed that exercising your working memory actually increases fluid intelligence.
+Research revealed that exercising your working memory actually increases fluid intelligence.
 This is fantastic news because scientists previously thought that intelligence was determined at birth, and there was nothing you could do about it.
-A study led by Dr. Susanne M. Jaeggi gave short term memory training to a group of volunteers and then tested them.
+A working memory study led by Dr. Susanne M. Jaeggi gave short term memory training to a group of volunteers and then tested them.
 Training for as little as eight days led to considerable gains, with those training over a longer period making the most improvement.

 A simple way to exercise your working memory is to play the classic game aptly named “Memory.”
 Take twelve pairs of cards and mix them up.
 Lay them out face down – six cards across and four cards down.
 Turn over one card at a time and try to match the pairs in as little time as possible.